Donal MacIntyre: Career

 MacIntyre has presented a weekly radio show on BBC Radio 5 Live.

-In June 2009, both he and his wife, Ameera de la Rosa (who was suffering from a brain tumour at the time) were attacked and beaten at the Cloud 9 wine bar in Hampton Court in what is believed to have been a revenge attack, linked to the prosecution of Jason Marriner and other Chelsea hooligans in the 1999 documentary.
+In June 2009, both he and his wife were attacked and beaten at the Cloud 9 wine bar in Hampton Court in what is believed to have been a revenge attack, linked to the prosecution of Jason Marriner and other Chelsea hooligans in the 1999 documentary.

 In 2010, MacIntyre briefly co-hosted ITV1's local news show London Tonight, stepping down after six months in the post.

 He writes for Sunday World and is a visiting professor of criminology at Birmingham City University in which capacity he has been a panelist on the Crime Bites Podcast.

 Dancing on Ice

 In 2009, MacIntyre took part in the fourth series of the television series Dancing on Ice.
 He and his pro-skating partner Florentine Houdiniere were the runners up.

 The Jump

 MacIntyre took part in the first series of Channel 4 reality series The Jump in 2014.
 Initially signed as a reserve in case of injury to other participants, he took the place of the incapacitated Melinda Messenger from the fifth night (30 January 2014).
 He finished the series second to Joe McElderry, who had also initially been a reserve contestant.